philiplackmaker/portfolio-2018/src/pages/project/cambrdige-audio/index.md

 ![Process](cambridge-audio-process-01.png)

 ##Building the right thing
-Working with Cambridge Audio team we looked to gain a shared understanding of the problem and the user's needs.
+Working with the Cambridge Audio team we looked to gain a shared understanding of the problem and the user's needs.
 During the first day, we started with an empathy map to get under the skin of the segments.
 After that, we then used the [Roman Pincher product vision board](https://www.romanpichler.com/) and created one for the Evo system.
 <br><br>
 We spent the following day gathering all the assumptions we believed were true for the product and mapped them on an assumption matrix.
 We then focused on the riskiest and the highest priority assumptions, using these assumptions we created multiple hypotheses that we wanted to test.
 <br><br>